blockchain-unica/rosetta-smart-contracts/contracts/editableNFT/README.md

-# Editable Non Fungible Token
+# Editable NFT

 ## Specification
-This contract implements a non fungible token characterized by simple editable data.
+This contract implements a non-fungible token (NFT) characterized by simple editable data.
 Each token is identified by its ID.
 It contains a arbitrary long data and a boolean variable to seal the token.
 The token is editable by its owner until he seals it.